 This means that the arrival time of the muon at the experiment is unknown (following a Poisson distribution) and that a thin muon detector (M) is necessary just in front of the sample.
 After the detection of the M-event (that is after the muon implantation), the decay positron will be expected in the positron detectors (P) and the time difference is measured.
-The deteccw beam pulsed beam Muon rate limited to avoid pile-up events $\sim 4 \times 10^4$ events/s (time window of $10 \mu s$ ) limited by the muon source and detector granularity $\sim 1 \times 10^5$ events/s Time resolution only limited by detectors and electronics down to 50 ps limited by the muon pulse width about 100 ns Beam size can be strongly limited by the use of active veto counters down to few mm no loss of rate no use of veto possible. flypass method reducing drastically the rate Sample mass down to 10 mg between 0.5 and 1 g Background B $\sim 1\%$ time window only up to $10 \mu s$ essentially background free standard time window $20 \mu s$ Detector setup necessity of muon counter, large positron detectors no need of muon counter, large number (up to 600) positron de- tectors to cope with the high instanta- neous rate tion of individual M-P events leads to a very high time resolution of the spectrometer, only limited by the quality of the detectors and electronics.
+The deteccw beam pulsed beam Muon rate limited to avoid pile-up events $\sim 4 \times 10^4$ events/s (time window of 10 μ s) limited by the muon source and detector granularity $\sim 1 \times 10^5$ events/s Time resolution only limited by detectors and electron- ics down to 50 ps limited by the muon pulse width about 100 ns Beam size can be strongly limited by the use of active veto counters down to few mm 2 no loss of rate no use of veto possible. flypass method reducing drastically the rate Sample mass down to 10 mg between 0.5 and 1 g Background B ~ 1% time window only up to 10 μ s essentially background free standard time window $20 \mu s$ Detector setup necessity of muon counter, large positron detectors no need of muon counter, large number (up to 600) positron de- tectors to cope with the high instanta- neous rate tion of individual M-P events leads to a very high time resolution of the spectrometer, only limited by the quality of the detectors and electronics.

-Table 3.1.: Main $\mu$ SR setup differences between cw and pulsed beams.
+Table 3.1.: Main μSR setup differences between cw and pulsed beams.

 Figure 3.6.: Time evolution of the muon rate after that the proton beam has been switched ON at time t = 0.
-After about 20 $\mu$ s the muon rate is stable and the beam proton time structure of 50 MHz is almost completely washed out [drawing: courtesy of Thomas Prokscha (PSI)].
+After about 20 μs the muon rate is stable and the beam proton time structure of 50 MHz is almost completely washed out.
+Adapted from an idea of Thomas Prokscha (PSI).